 Presentation of thesis research for the biological research major; presentation of selected topic of current interest for the biology major.
-Prerequisite: L.BIO-279 and senior standing.
+Prerequisite: L.BIO-279 and L.BIO-487 or L.BIO-488.
 1 credit.
 Each spring semester.

 BUSINESS

 L.BUS-230: Principles of Management